mjkloeckner/kloeckner.com.ar/blog/grub-linux-version-fix/grub-linux-version-fix.md

 %%
-title: "GRUB: Incorrect Linux version `booting Linux linux ...`"
+title: "GRUB menu: Linux version not detected"
 date: "02-Nov-2024"
 %%

-# GRUB: Incorrect Linux version `booting Linux linux ...`
+# GRUB menu: Linux version not detected

-If for some reason your grub installation doesn't detect your Linux version properly, and displays it wrong or as `Arch Linux with Linux version linux` like in my case, you can solve it modifying the following files.
+If your grub installation doesn't detect the Linux versions properly, and displays it wrong in the prompt menu at boot, like in my case in which appeared as `Arch Linux with Linux version linux`, you can solve it by modifying the helper scripts which grub uses to build the configuration file.

 The problem is cause by the script `grub-mkconfig` which is used to build the grub configuration file `grub.cfg` (generally located on `/boot/grub/grub.cfg`).

-This script uses other helper scripts located on `/etc/grub.d/`, and in particular the file used to detect the Linux version is `/etc/grub.d/10_llinux`.
-This script uses the file name of the kernel for which the menu entry is being built (for example `/boot/vmlinuz-6.1.0-25-amd64`) to get the Linux version, but there are distributions like Arch Linux that doesn't add the suffix of version to the kernel file (for example `/boot/vmlinuz-linux`).
+The script `grub-mkconfig` uses other helper scripts located on `/etc/grub.d/`, and in particular the file used to detect the Linux version is `/etc/grub.d/10_linux`.
+The script `10_linux` uses the file name of the kernel for which the menu entry is being built (for example `/boot/vmlinuz-6.1.0-25-amd64`) to get the Linux version, but there are distributions like Arch Linux that doesn't add the suffix of version to the kernel file (for example `/boot/vmlinuz-linux`).

 The solution is to to modify the file `/etc/grub.d/10_linux` and make the following changes (also as a [diff file](https://gist.githubusercontent.com/mjkloeckner/214a0ee42c920affe572e12e933a1bb0/raw/24bda0dfa02c7baba3b983fb71662c1904645fa8/fix-grub-linux-display-version.diff)):